 The leukocyte histamine release test (LHRT) is designed to provide an in vitro correlate to an in vivo allergic response (i.e., skin prick testing).
 An allergen is added to the peripheral blood leukocytes of the individual being tested and the in vitro release of histamine from basophils in response to exposure to the allergen is measured.
 Histamine is normally released as a consequence of the interaction of allergen with cell-bound IgE antibodies.
 In contrast, the RAST test (radioallergosorbent test) attempts to correlate the presence of allergy to serum levels of antigen-specific IgE as an index of allergic reactivity.
-Initially, measurements of histamine release required isolation of leukocytes from whole blood followed by the isolation of the released histamine; the laboratory techniques were difficult and time-consuming and thus LHRT was primarily used as a research tool only.
-Recently, a special type of glass fiber has been developed that binds histamine that is released directly into the blood.
+Initially, measurements of histamine; the laboratory techniques were difficult and time-consuming and thus LHRT was primarily used as a research tool only.
+Recently, a special type of glass fiber has been developed that binds histamine with high affinity and selectivity.
+These glass fibers can be used as a "solid phase" to absorb the histamine that is released directly into the blood.
 The recent commercial availability of simplified and automated methods of laboratory analysis (i.e., both ELISA and radioimmunoassays) have renewed interest in the clinical applications of LHRT in the evaluation of food, inhalant, and drug allergies.
 Overall, studies are not sufficient to permit conclusions on the diagnostic accuracy of LHRT, and therefore LHRT is considered not medically necessary.